 Forn Ca’n Alba

 When Joan took over, the bakery only sold bread, and he decided to expand this offer with empanadas (panades), of which there are a dozen types, rubiols, cocas de tallades, cocarrois, etc. In the old days, people came from other towns to get bread, especially many shoemakers who were from abroad but worked in Inca.
+In addition, they offer seasonal products or for different festivities.
+The bakery had a wood-fired oven, which Joan tried to maintain when he took over the business, although it was impossible because its upkeep was very expensive and he was unable to do so with the products he sold.

 Foto ruta